hphelion/documentation/commercial/GA1/commercial.install-GA-kvm.md

 	**IMPORTANT:** Make sure that each system is configured in the BIOS to stay powered off in the event of being shutdown rather than automatically restarting.

+14. Execute the `kvm-custom-ips.json` file for the undercloud and overcloud nodes using the `source` command.
+The `source` command executes the content of the file passed as argument, in the current shell.

+		source tripleo/tripleo-incubator/scripts/hp_ced_load_config.sh tripleo/configs/kvm-custom-ips.json

-14. To install and configure the undercloud and overcloud, run the following command from `/root`.
+14. Install and configure the undercloud and overcloud by running the following command from `/root`.
 This step creates a log file for the installation process which could be useful for debugging.

 		bash -x /root/tripleo/tripleo-incubator/scripts/hp_ced_installer.sh |& tee cloud_install.log

 	If your installation is successful, a message similar to the following is displayed:

-		"HP - completed - Tue Apr 22 16:20:20 UTC 2014"
+		"HP - completed - Tue Oct 23 16:20:20 UTC 2014"

-	**Note:** If `hp_ced_start_seed.sh` fails to start the seed, restart the installation (step 1) and then follow the rest of the steps.
+	**Note:** If the installation does not complete properly, refer to the [Troubleshooting](/helion/openstack/services/troubleshooting/) document.

 ## Verify your installation {#verifying-your-installation}